LearnersGuild/learning-os/player/player-experience-goals.md

 ---

-## Primary Goals: players will experience..
+## Primary Goals

+Players will experience...

 - …what it feels like to rapidly acquire new skills.
 - …transformation by breaking through their self-perceived capabilities.
 - …feelings of belonging and acceptance.